raboley/the-heroes-journey/README.md

 He begins to feel like something has to change.
 He asks his manager to hire another technical writer, but his manager says it just isn't in the budget anymore, but they are so thrilled with the work he has been doing.

-One of the developers, Ruby said that developers could try to document their own changes, but the manager refused.

-* Weeks go by and developers make tons of changes that Reid has to keep up to date as their technical writer.
-He can't keep up and a developer complains that a set of instructions is out of date and documentation is unclear.

 3. Refusal of the Call

 * Reid refuses to make windows instructions because he thinks that it makes his documentation too complicated, and he doesn't have time for it.